yliu623/DRL_EGA/README.md

-# An Empirically Grounding Analytics (EGA) Approach to Hog Farm Finishing Stage Management
+# An Empirically Grounding Analytics (EGA) Approach to Hog Farm Finishing Stage Management: Deep Reinforcement Learning as Decision Support and Managerial Learning Tool
 ## About
 This is the companion code for the paper - An Empirically Grounding Analytics (EGA) Approach to Hog Farm Finishing Stage Management: Deep Reinforcement Learning as Decision Support and Managerial Learning Tool.